Order tickets online or download an order form.. OR call the AET box office (M-F, 11-3) at 815-394-5004.

 May 7–24

-When Reverend Clement offhandedly remarked that anyone who did away with Colonel Protheroe would be doing the world a favor, he never dreamed how soon he would regret those words.
+When an exasperated Reverend Clement proclaims that anyone who did away with Colonel Protheroe would do the world a favor, he never dreamed how soon he would regret those hasty words.

-When Clement returns to the vicarage from visiting a parishioner, he is dreading his appointment with Protheroe.
-The colonel is waiting in the vicar’s study.
-However, he has been shot and is quite dead.
+When the Vicar returns home from visiting a parishioner, he is dreading his appointment with Colonel Protheroe.
+The housemaid tells him that the colonel is waiting in the study.
+But the man inside is quite dead— shot in the head, yet no weapon can be found.

-The problem is that too many people in the village wanted Protheroe dead.
-Fortunately for the vicar and his wife, their elderly neighbor, Miss Jane Marple, already has seven suspects in mind.
+The problem is that too many people in St. Mary Mead had a motive.
+Fortunately for the vicar and his bride, their inquisitive neighbor, Miss Jane Marple, is on the case !
+She already has six suspects in mind.

 This was Miss Marple’s first case.
 Don’t miss this world premiere adaptation of the Agatha Christie novel.